"Whoever came up with this is an ass[bleep]! Ass? Hole? Ass[bleep]? Television makes a lot of sense." note

 - In Persona 2: Eternal Punishment, the characters occasionally swear, but some of this is left in.
 However, some of the more provocative swears are bleeped or censored out.
 This is especially prevalent with Ulala, who swears the most.
 (She starts off some battles saying, "Don't underestimate me you *bleep*ing bastards!)
 This actually doubles as Getting Crap Past the Radar, since you can clearly tell what the characters are saying (Such as when Baofu asks, "Who the f##k are you?"), but since they were bleeped, the game got away with a "T" rating in NA.

-- Done in Poker Night At The Inventory, censoring one of Strong Bad's curse words in the line "That is some *bleep*ed up *bleep*, man!" while leaving one of Tycho's fold lines, "Fuck this shit," perfectly audible.
+- Done in Poker Night at the Inventory, censoring one of Strong Bad's curse words in the line "That is some *bleep*ed up *bleep*, man!" while leaving Tycho's lines like "Fuck this shit," perfectly audible.
 Averted by the fact that according to the subtitles, Strong Bad literally DID say "That is some *bleep*ed up *bleep*, man!"

 - Played straight with the subtitles for the aforementioned line for Tycho.
 Despite the fact that Tycho says the words uncensored, the subtitles censor the two words.